pandoc-ext/section-bibliographies/README.md

 ### Plain pandoc

-Pass the filter to pandoc via the `--lua-filter` (or `-L`) command line option.
+This filter interferes with the default operation of citeproc.
+The `citeproc` filter must either be run *before* this filter, or not at all.
+The `section-bibliographies.lua` filter calls `citeproc` as necessary.
+For example:

+    pandoc input.md --citeproc --lua-filter section-refs.lua

+or

-    pandoc --lua-filter section-bibliographies.lua ...
+    pandoc input.md --lua-filter section-refs.lua

 ### Quarto